1/23/2019

 Chief Executive Officer

 On the carrier side, the individuals who are deploying network would be handling both towers and small cells.
 So we don't see separate groups that we're having those conversations with.
-They are very different conversations though in terms of as we think about value.
-On the small cell side, we're deploying a significant amount of capital, generally speaking, about 75 percent of the activity that we have or thereabouts is going to be a small cell.
-It's going to be related to anchor activity and the balance would be COLO.
-So in that 70 percent, 70, 75 percent of the total activity being anchor activity, we're deploying a significant amount of capital in order to build those systems.
+They are very different conversations, though, in terms of as we think about value.
+On the small cell side, we're deploying a significant amount of capital, generally speaking, about 75% of the activity that we have or thereabouts is going to be related to anchor activity, and the balance would be COLO.
+So in that 70%, 70%, 75% of the total activity being anchor activity, we're deploying a significant amount of capital in order to build those systems.
 So the conversation on that front is around the yield and return on that invested capital.
-As we talked about before, we would expect in order to deploy capital somewhere in the neighborhood of a six to seven percent initial yield.
+As we talked about before, we would expect in order to deploy capital somewhere in the neighborhood of a 6% to 7% initial yield.
 And then ultimately, we get to a return to justify the investments and an acceptable return ultimately to the shareholder of adding multiple tenants beyond that.
-So our evaluation on the small cell side comes down to what's the investment required and what do we think the potential return is based on location and other things.
+Our evaluation on the small sale side comes down to what's the investment required and what do we think the potential return is based on location and other things.
 On the tower side, it's a different conversation.
 It's around what assets exist in the market that will meet or solve the needs that they have.
 And there, because of the agreements that we would have with all of the customers, we're not really doing an analysis around what the return on a per dollar basis is for the investment of capital because the capital investment has already been made.
 So it's a conversation that happens with the same people, but it's a very different conversation depending on the type of product that they're trying to buy from us.
 Thank you very much.

 speaker